adamRenny/LayerJS/README.md

 This feature has not yet been expanded upon and is built to be used for backbuffering or pre-rendering.

 ### Event Bus
 As do many other constructs, LayerJS totes a small ```EventBus``` component following the publish-subscribe pattern to communicate internally.
+The EventBus can be found at [this repo](https://github.com/adamRenny/Events).

 ## Markup
 Markup requirements only require a single div or block.